williamslab/ibis/README.md

 ```
 in the same directory.
 You will need the genetio library from another williamslab repository:
 https://github.com/williamslab/genetio
+IBIS also requires the zlib and libpthread libraries.
 ### Supported input formats

 IBIS requires PLINK .bed, .bim, and .fam format data to run.
 PLINK can be run with --make-bed to convert many other forms of genetic data into this file format.